Breakfast in France and the French Breakfast Menu. Le Petit Déjeuner.

 The French breakfast menu, with all the French you need to know.

-When William the Conqueror invaded England in 1066 his cooks and kitchen staff along with those of his Barons brought many French words into the English kitchen.
-For more about that French connection see the post: The French Connection and The English Kitchen
+When William the Conqueror invaded England in 1066, his cooks and kitchen staff, along with those of his Barons brought many French words into the English kitchen.
+(For more about that French connection click here).

-Coffee with milk - Café au lait; pronounced café-o-lay; this is coffee with lots of milk, and it is the traditional French breakfast coffee.
-Café au lait is somewhat like a café latte, but with more milk.
-The size of a breakfast cafe au lait varies greatly and, in France, most cafes offer one size only; their own.
+Café au Lait - Coffee with milk (pronounced: café-o-lay).
+This is coffee with a generous amount of milk and is the traditional French breakfast coffee.
+A café au lait is somewhat like a café latte but often contains even more milk.
+The size varies greatly; in France, most cafés offer one size only.

-Cappuccino - Cappuccino.
-A French cappuccino is thirty percent espresso coffee, fifty percent milk, twenty percent froth, and no whipped cream.
+Cappuccino - A French cappuccino is typically thirty percent espresso, fifty percent milk, and twenty percent froth.
+Crucially, it contains no whipped cream.

-Café Complet - This is not a type of coffee, it is French café shorthand used for a set breakfast.
-A Café Complet will include a coffee and a croissant or bread rolls, and or a baguette with butter and jam.
+Café Complet - This is not a coffee; it is French shorthand for a "set breakfast."
+A café complet typically includes a coffee and a croissant, bread rolls, or a baguette with butter and jam.

-Decaffeinated Coffee - Café Décaféiné.
-In the larger cafés, this should be available with grains de café décaféiné, decaffeinated coffee beans.
-In the smaller cafés, you may be offered Sanka, decaffeinated instant coffee.
-When ordering decaffeinated coffee, use the French colloquial term, café déca, pronounced de-ka.
+Decaffeinated Coffee – Café décaféiné.
+In larger cafés, this should be available as grains de café décaféiné (decaffeinated coffee beans).
+In smaller cafés, you may be offered instant decaffeinated coffee.
+When ordering, use the common French colloquial term: café déca (pronounced: day-ka).

-American Coffee - Café Américain.
-This is the French and also the Italian idea of what Americans drink for breakfast; however, drip-brewed or filtered coffee has long been out of fashion in France.
-A café Américain is a single shot of espresso coffee served in a normal-sized cup with added hot water; milk will be added on request.
-A café Américain may also be on French menus as a café allongé.
+American Coffee – Café Américain or Café Allongé is the French and Italian interpretation of what Americans drink.
+Drip-brewed or filtered coffee has long been out of fashion in France; therefore, a café Américain is usually a single shot of espresso served in a normal-sized cup with added hot water.
+Milk is added only upon request.

-Instant Coffee - Café déshydraté or safé soluble.
+Instant Coffee - Café déshydraté or café soluble.

 A herbal tea prepared with fresh herbs